Play CD Audio

 Con :

-(*) That is if you want to hear the sound via the sound card and boxes (not if you want to listen through the front audio jack).
+- If you want to hear the sound via the speakers (not if you want to listen through the front audio jack), the audio cable needs to be connected from the back of the drive to the audio card.